 This does not mean that the US should completely disregard the test results, as they do give a pretty good idea about the average standard of education in the country as opposed to other countries.
 After all, the US lagged considerably behind its own neighbor, Canada, and if you want to learn more about the reasons for this disadvantage, you should head on over to PISA Exam Proves Canadian Kids are Smarter Than American Kids in Math, Reading and Science.

-Our list is based on the reading scores provided in the PISA test, and is dominated by Europe, which is probably the most advanced continent in the world.
+Our list of smartest countries in reading comprehension is based on the reading scores provided in the PISA test, and is dominated by Europe, which is probably the most advanced continent in the world.